 Noogoora burr flowers are inconspicuous.
 They are formed in clusters consisting of male and female flowers in leaf axils towards the ends of the branches.

 Seeds of Noogoora burr are brown or black.
-Two seeds occur in each burr and are 6-10 mm long, one larger than the other and flattened on one side.
+Two seeds occur in each burr and are 6 to 10mm long, one larger than the other and flattened on one side.

 Growth and lifecycle